Skip to Content

 LifeWorx will stay in contact with a client’s family through phone, e-mail, and text.
 Our Client Relations Managers will work with you throughout your relationship with LifeWorx.

-Our care team is reachable and available to support and facilitate should any issues arise between the caregiver and client.
+Our care team is always available to provide support and guidance.
+If any concerns or misunderstandings arise between the caregiver and client, we are here to help resolve them with compassion and professionalism.

 • Compassion